SHINING A LIGHT ON HISTORY || CONNECTING PAST STRUGGLES TO STRENGTHEN COMMUNITIES TODAY AND IN THE FUTURE

-On that note, I am happy to announce my new book, Leisure’s Race, Power, and Place in Los Angeles and the California Dream, 1900-1960s is now scheduled for a winter release in 2019-2020 with the University of Nebraska Press.
+On that note, I am happy to announce my new book, Living the California Dream: African American Leisure Sites During the Jim Crow Era will be available for purchase in January 2020 (University of Nebraska Press).
 I am also excited to share in the upcoming year, I will write articles on historical themes and people for a California Historical Society online publication and the Los Angeles WAVE newspapers.
 After a year of construction review delays, the Angels Walk LA Central Avenue heritage trail commemorating the history and culture of the old hub of African American life in Los Angeles during the Jim Crow era, is on target to be installed in 2019.
 More information is to come soon on all these activities.

 Additionally, I want to announce I am collaborating with Michael Blum of Sea of Clouds to nominate Santa Monica’s Bay Street beach area sometimes called “the Inkwell” in Los Angeles County, California for listing on the National Register of Historic Places for its significance as a site of African American beach culture heritage from the 1900s to 1965.
 Only around three percent of National Register listed sites reflect the history of communities of color or women.
 With this initiative we will make national register landmark listings a little more reflective of the narratives of the American story, as we strengthen heritage and environmental conservation education and stewardship programming at this site, and other important and unique intangible heritage places.

 Late 2018 bore some other especially notable news which will impact wider audience engagement with the African diasporic experience and that of other marginalized groups in the history of Los Angeles, California, the United States, and globally.